lidofinance/lido-oracle/README.md

 - Finds out how much ETH is needed to cover withdrawals.
 - Predicts mean Lido income into Withdrawal and Execution Rewards Vaults.
 - Figures out when the next validator will be withdrawn.
+- Form a validator's queue with enough validators to fill all withdrawals requests.
+- Force eject validators from Node Operator with boosted exits flag even no withdrawal requests.
-- Encode Lido validators to eject int bytes and send transaction.
+- Encode validators data and send transaction

 # Usage